 - 1. The Registration Statement, and all amendments thereto, and the related form of prospectus included therein, substantially in the form in which it was transmitted to the Commission under the 1933 Act; - 2.
 The charter of the Company (the "Charter"), certified by the State Department of Assessments and Taxation of Maryland (the "SDAT"); - 3.
-The Bylaws of the Company; - 4.
+The Bylaws of the Company, certified as of the date hereof by an officer of the Company; - 4.
 A certificate of the SDAT as to the good standing of the Company, dated as of a recent date; - 5.
-Resolutions (the "Resolutions") adopted by the Board of Directors of the Company authorizing the registration, sale and issuance of the Shares; - 6.
+Resolutions (the "Resolutions") adopted by the Board of Directors of the Company authorizing the registration, sale and issuance of the Shares, certified as of the date hereof by an officer of the Company;

+- 6. A certificate executed by an officer of the Company, dated as of the date hereof; and - 7.
 Such other documents and matters as we have deemed necessary or appropriate to express the opinion set forth below, subject to the assumptions, limitations and qualifications stated herein.